tadesouaiaia/sibArc-website/docs/index.md

 # Overview

-- SibArc is a software written in [Python.](https://www.python.org/downloads/)
+- SibArc is written in [Python.](https://www.python.org/downloads/)
 - To run SibArc using the supplied sample data please see our [Quick Start Tutorial.](quik_demo.md).
-- Following the Quick Start, our full guide provides more information to get you started as well as information about interpretation of results
+- Following the Quick Start, please read our manuscript, to learn more about the theory behind sibArc.